MINI Countryman hybrid running costs

 If you want to ease the costs of servicing, the 'MINI tlc' package is very tempting.
 For a one-off fee of £299, it covers all your servicing for three years and 36,000 miles.
 The package also includes MINI MoT Protect, which means the company will cover the cost of repair or replacement on several parts – as well as the labour costs – if your car fails its first MoT.

-After the first year's CO2-based road tax (generally included in the on-the-road price), the MINI Countryman Cooper S E ALL4 costs £140 a year to tax.
-All you have to be careful of is that you don’t add so many options that it pushes the car’s price above £40,000.
-If you do that, it’ll cost you an extra £325 in road tax the first five times you tax it.
+After the first year's CO2-based road tax (generally included in the on-the-road price), the MINI Countryman plug-in hybrid will cost £140 a year to tax.
+If you push the car’s price above £40,000 with options, it'll cost an extra £325 in road tax on top of this flat rate in years two to six of ownership.